|

 a Hurricane Rating.

-the Cyclic Wind Testing described below.
+endure the Cyclic Wind Testing described below.

 |